wavemaker/docs/learn/how-tos/websocket-usage-chatroom-app.md

 **Step 4:** **Create a WebSocket Variable** against the service

-This variable is an interface between the client and server.
+This variable is an interface between the client and the server.
 Follow the below steps to create the variable:

 - Open the page where you want to use the chat service
 - [Create a Web Service Variable](/learn/assets/var_sel.png)